-- Any payments deducted or deductible from your employees' pay; - Penalties, interest, or special administrative taxes; and - Voluntary amounts you paid to get a lower assigned state experience rate.
+• Any payments deducted or deductible from your employees' pay;

+· Penalties, interest, or special administrative taxes; and

+• Voluntary amounts you paid to get a lower assigned state experience rate.

 Additional credit.
-You may receive an additional credit if you have a state experience rate lower than 5.4% (.054).
+You may receive an additional credit if you have a state experience rate lower than 5.4% (0.054).
 This applies even if your rate varies during the year.
 This additional credit is the difference between your actual state unemployment tax payments and the amount you would have been required to pay at 5.4%.
+For wages paid to a work site employee, the CPEO is allowed the additional credit if the CPEO is allowed, under state law, to collect and remit contributions to the state unemployment fund with respect to a work site employee.

 Special credit for successor employers.
 You may be eligible for a credit based on the state unemployment taxes paid by a predecessor.
-You may claim this credit if you are a successor employer who acquired a business in 2015 from a predecessor who wasn't an employer for FUTA purposes and, therefore, wasn't required to file Form 940 for 2015.
+You may claim this credit if you're a successor employer who acquired a business in 2020 from a predecessor who wasn't an employer for FUTA purposes and, therefore, wasn't required to file Form 940 for 2020.
 See section 3302(e).
 You can include amounts paid by the predecessor on the Worksheet-Line 10 as if you paid them.
-For details on successor employers, see Successor employer under Type of Return.
+For details on successor employers, see Successor employer under Type of Return, later.
 If the predecessor was required to file Form 940, see the line 5 instructions.